-So, our first mistake related to traveling from Marrakesh to Morocco, was to book a flight rather than take a train.
+So, our first mistake related to traveling from Marrakesh to Casablanca, was to book a flight rather than take a train.
 The second mistake we made was to listen to Fernando and get to the airport 2.5 hours early at 6:45am!
-There were no lines at the check in counter, and the security for domestic travel was simply at the one gate used to fly domestically!
+There were no lines at the check in counter.
+In addition, the security for domestic travel was simply at the ONE gate used to fly domestically!

-Fortunately, there was one coffee shop in the entrance area of the airport, so we purchased our breakfast there and sat and waited for two hours before we decided to enter the gate area.
+Fortunately, there was one coffee shop in the entrance area of the airport.
+Here, we purchased our breakfast and waited for two hours before we decided to enter the gate area.
 The man who operated the security at the gate thought for sure us tourists were in the wrong place and waved us to the international area.
 We showed him our boarding pass, and though surprised, he let us pass through.

 Upon arriving in Casablanca, we made a few more traveling errors.
 When deboarding the plane, security checks each passenger’s passport and boarding pass to allow them entrance to the international terminal.
 We weren’t continuing on past Casablanca, so we didn’t have to wait in the line, though squeezing by everyone would have been hard anyway.

 We were directed through a different corridor where we ended up at immigration.
-Should we have been able to read French, we probably could have figured out to follow the green line so we could skip immigration, but our mastery of language only included English and some Spanish.
-We showed the woman guarding the entrance to lines our passport stamp to indicate we could go around, and she told us we had to fill out the paper first.
+Should we have been able to read French, we probably could have figured out to follow the green line so we could skip immigration.
+Unfortunately, our mastery of language only included English and some Spanish.
+We showed the woman guarding the entrance to the lines our Marrakesh passport stamp to indicate we could bypass immigration, and she told us we had to fill out the paper first.

-We did this and walked back where a gentleman stood who understood enough English to point us in the right direction.
-We eventually skipped the immigration line and were met by a security guard on the other side who wanted to see our passports.
+After filling out the paper work, we returned to a gentleman who understood enough English to point us in the right direction.
+We eventually skipped the immigration line and on the other side handed our passports to a security guard.
 He flipped page by page through our passports for a Casablanca stamp.
 We kept telling him we came through Marrakesh.
 Eventually, he let us through.
 At least they were all friendly!

-Clearly, no one flies from Marrakesh to Casablanca, with Casablanca as the final destination as we confused most everyone.
-The flight was only 50 minutes, but with two hour before time and the bag waiting time, our airport time was far longer than the three-hour train ride, and we didn’t get to see the countryside!
+Clearly, no foreigners fly from Marrakesh to Casablanca, as we confused most everyone.
+The flight was only 50 minutes, but with two hour waiting time and the bag waiting time, our airport time was far longer than the three-hour train ride, and we didn’t get to see the countryside!